JRC1995/Chatbot/README.md

 Here's my explorted miniconda environment: https://github.com/JRC1995/Chatbot/blob/master/chatbot.yml

+## Original Directory

+This shows how the directory should be set up.
+It shows all the files and folders unfiltered along with all the big model weights that were not uploaded to the repository:

 ## Project Setup

 ### Component # 0: Sentence Encoder Module
+The sentence encoder is one of the most fundamental components of the project.
+It uses a concatenation of [Multi-context ConveRT](https://github.com/PolyAI-LDN/polyai-models#multi-context-convert) and [Universal Sentence Encoder QA](https://tfhub.dev/google/universal-sentence-encoder-multilingual-qa/3) to encode utterances.
+The encoder utterances are used for almost all the other modules - for retrieval, for classification etc. For this module to work you need download and store the model in the appropriate directory inside Sentence_Encoder.
+Refer to the directory tree for the extact location.

 ### Component # 1: Scripted Module
 ### Component # 2: Retrieval Module
 ### Component # 3: Dialog-Act Classifier Module